Last updated on October 24th, 2023 at 13:09

 Good espresso beans grow all over the world so how do you decide which to buy and why?

-Indonesian beans generally produce a bold flavor that is well balanced with a medium-dark roast being an excellent choice due to only having a slight hint of bitterness and slight fruitiness.
+Indonesian beans generally produce a bold flavor that is well-balanced with a medium-dark roast being an excellent choice due to only having a slight hint of bitterness and slight fruitiness.

 They are brighter, fruity with distinctive floral notes.
-Colombian coffee tends to be less acidic due to the washing process and make for an excellent shot of espresso and all round great clean coffee made using a drip coffee maker, provided you use a cloth or metal filter.
+Colombian coffee tends to be less acidic due to the washing process and makes for an excellent shot of espresso and all round great clean coffee made using a drip coffee maker, provided you use a cloth or metal filter.

 Brazilian, Panamanian and Guatemalan coffee have a tendency to be of a sweeter flavor, and lighter and are best when blended with stronger robusta beans for espresso due to a lack of a caffeine kick.

-African coffee beans use a dry processing method in which the beans are dried naturally in the sun and have great quality mineral dense soil, the result of which is great coffee with notes of chocolate and fruity hints.
+African coffee beans use a dry processing method in which the beans are dried naturally in the sun and have great quality mineral-dense soil, the result of which is great coffee with notes of chocolate and fruity hints.
 Which results in a very balanced coffee and a great cup of espresso, particularly when using Ethiopian coffee beans or Tanzanian coffee beans.